You Have Questions And We Have Answers

-To see your route, visit How It Works for details of our Stations.
+To see your route, see Paddle Stations Along The River on our Home page for details of our Stations.

 Just like you being spontaneous with your kayak, sometimes the weather likes to change things up.
 If you’re on the river and a storm comes up, you must immediately paddle to the south side of the river’s edge.
-Once you are safe on shore, call 587-573-7238 for our Crew to collect equipment and then shuttle you back to your vehicle.
+Once you are safe on shore, call 4034562418 for our Crew to collect equipment and then they can arrange transportation for you to get back to your vehicle.

 While we support paddlers of all ages, there are some restrictions.